 “The answer,” he said, “is both.
 Don’t you see?”
 Then he talked all about where this clever answer had led him: to the mathematics of movement, masses and distances between them, and I finally saw how a force he called gravity could hang everything on nothing.
 Paradox resolved.

-After listening to all of his mathematics, though, I’ve no laments for not asking questions about it earlier.
+After listening to all of his mathematics, though, I have no laments for taking so long to ask questions about it .

 Copyright 2018, Lewis Jenkins, All rights reserved.